Toward the classification of threefold extremal contractions with one-dimensional fibers: Examples

 Using the local computations from \cite[7.7.1]{KM92} we can construct a $\QQ$-conic bundle germ $(X,C)$ with $N=5$ whose components are of type \typec{IIA} (as in~\ref{thm:main:IIA}).
 Removing some $\bullet$-vertices we obtain divisorial germs with $N=4$ and flipping ones with $N\le 3$. \end{example}

 Extremal curve germs as in~\ref{thm:main:IIdual2} were described by explicit equations in \cite[(1.3.2)]{MP:cb2}.
-Note however that in this case in this case $(X, C)$ is a $\QQ$-conic bundle germ over a surface having an \type{A_1}-singularity.
+Note however that in this case $(X, C)$ is a $\QQ$-conic bundle germ over a surface having an \type{A_1}-singularity.
 Then any hyperplane section $H\in |\OOO_X|_C$ is analytically reducible and our construction~\ref{subs:def} does not work.

 \begin{example}[case~\ref{thm:main:IIdual}] Consider a smooth surface $\tilde H$ containing a configuration of smooth rational curves with the following dual graph

 According to \cite[7.7.1]{KM92} a neighborhood $P\in U \subset H$ can be realized as a hyperplane section of a terminal \type{cAx/4}-singularity.
 This gives us an example of a $\QQ$-conic bundle extremal curve germ whose central fiber has $5$ components $C_{0},\dots,C_4$ meeting at the \type{cAx/4}-point $P$.
 Let $E_{0},\dots,E_{3}$ be the $\mu$-exceptional curves on $\tilde H$ numbered so that $E_{0}$ corresponds to the central vertex, $E_1$ and $E_2$ correspond to the $\overset{4}\circ$-vertices, and $E_{3}$ corresponds to the remaining $\circ$-vertex.
 Then for the codiscrepancy of $P\in H$ (see Remark~\ref{rem:computH}) we have $\Delta=E_{0}+\frac 34 E_1+ \frac 34 E_2+ \frac 12 E_{3}$.
 We may assume that $C_1,\dots,C_4$ correspond to $\bullet$-vertices and $C_{0}$ corresponds to the $\scriptstyle{\blacksquare}$-vertex.
 Then $K_X\cdot C_i=\Delta\cdot \tilde C_i-1=-1/4$ for $i=1,\dots,4$ and $K_X\cdot C_{0}=-1/2$ (see~\eqref{eq:KH:C}).
 Since $K_X$ is a generator of the group $\Clsc(X,P)\simeq \ZZ/4\ZZ$, the natural map $\Clsc(X,P)\to \frac14 \ZZ/\ZZ$ given by local intersections with $C_i$ is surjective for $i=1,\dots,4$ and it is not surjective for $i=0$ (see \eqref{eq:def:imp}).
 Hence $C_1,\dots,C_4$ are locally primitive and $C_{0}$ locally imprimitive at~$P$.
 Removing some $\bullet$-components we obtain divisorial germs with $N=3$ or $4$ and flipping ones with $N=2$. \end{example}